The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A dirty condenser unit will restrict air flow, reduce the efficiency of the system and increase energy costs.
-Before you begin cleaning, turn off your compressor unit to avoid dirt and debris from accumulating.
-Then, using a garden hose, gently clean the coil fins and fan blades to remove dirt leaves, twigs, twigs and other debris.
-After washing then, use a towel and sanitation spray to wipe and sanitize the fan blades.
-It is also a good idea to straighten any bent fins, which may be caused by the wind or other weather conditions.
+A condenser unit that is dirty can hinder air flow, decrease system efficiency and drive up energy costs.
+To avoid the build-up of dirt and other debris, turn off the power supply to your compressor unit prior to you begin cleaning.
+Then with a garden hose, gently clean the fan blades and coil fins to get rid of dirt leaves, twigs and other debris.
+After washing the blades, wipe them clean using a paper towel and a sanitation spray.
+It is also a good idea to straighten any bent fins, which may be caused by wind or other weather conditions.

 Line Sets

-If your central air conditioner has been running for more than 10 years, it is recommended to hire a professional to inspect the line sets.
+If your central air cooling system has been in operation for more than 10 years, it is recommended to hire a professional to inspect the line sets.
 These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
-The lines are filled with refrigerant, and any cracks or corrosion can lead to leaks, which can result in inadequate cooling and more expensive cost of energy.
+The lines carry refrigerant, and any cracks or rust can cause leaks that will cause poor cooling and high costs for utility.

 Air Filter

-Change your air filter frequently to ensure that it is fresh and improve the efficiency of your air conditioning system.
-The frequency varies depending on the frequency at which the AC runs, the amount of furry family members, and how much dust is accumulated in your home.
-A standard air filter should last for about two weeks to a month in the cooling season.
+Change your air filter frequently to ensure it is clean and enhance the performance of your air conditioning system.
+The frequency of changing your air filter is contingent on how often you run the AC, how many furry family members are in the house, and how much dust is collected.
+A typical air filter should last about two weeks to a month in the cooling season.

 Condensate Drain Line

-If the drain line for your condensation becomes clogged by algae, mold, or bugs, the water collected on the evaporator coil will not be able to be flushed away.
-This can result in a flooded basement, water damage to your home, and mold and mildew growth.
-In order to prevent this, the float switch located near the indoor evaporator will shut off the system if it detects that the drain line has become blocked.
+If the drain line for condensation is clogged with algae, mold or snails, it can’t flush away the water that’s collected by your evaporator unit during cooling.
+This could result in flooding of your home, water damage, and the growth of mold and mildew.
+In order to prevent this the float switch near the indoor evaporator will shut off the system if it detects that the drain line is blocked.